 We Are Here For You

-The GSRC serves a wide breath of students, parents, faculty and staff through its many resources and referrals.
+The GSRC serves a wide breadth of students, parents, faculty and staff through its many resources and referrals.
 We offer an interactive environment with a lounge, books, discussion groups, programs and events.
 See below and click on each link for more information.

 With leather couches, a 50" flat-screen smart TV, Wii and movies the lounge is a wonderful place to relax between classes, read or chat with a new friend.
 The lounge also features a commuter fridge, computer kiosk, Keurig, a small library and designated quiet study space.
 On and off campus resources and event postings abound the walls and shelves creating a dynamic and interactive environment.